Value Chain Analysis

 You can see these in the "Value Factors" column of figure 1.

 They then look at what they need to do to deliver the maximum value to the customer.
-These things are shown in the Figure 1's "Changes Needed" column.
+These things are shown in figure 1's "Changes Needed" column.

 They then do the same for all other processes.